codemonstur/jcli/README.md

 ## Usage

 Include it as a dependency.
-Use the builder to parse an class you wrote and decorated with the proper annotations.
+Use the builder to parse a class you decorated with the proper annotations.

 ```
 public static void main(final String.. args) {